blablabla

 So which one

-Depends on how you work.
+Depends on how you work, but here's where I'd start.

 My real advice: try the free tiers.
 Every app on this list has one.
 Rehearse the same scene in two or three of them and see which one fits how your brain works.
 What feels right to one actor will feel completely wrong to another.
 I know actors who swear by the record-and-highlight method and think speech detection is overkill.
 I know others who tried it once and never went back.